rkronen/Brook90_R/README.md

     + data_input_WB_1999_point.txt
 * catchment parameters
     + 6 txt-files where the characteristics of the catchment can be changed
-#
+##### Input data fromat
-Input data has to be formated as described [here].(https://htmlpreview.github.io/?https://github.com/rkronen/Brook90_R/blob/master/Documentation/HTML_Files/MainProg.html)
+Data files have to be formated as described [here](https://htmlpreview.github.io/?https://github.com/rkronen/Brook90_R/blob/master/Documentation/HTML_Files/MainProg.html).
+Minimal amount of meteorological information needed to run the model is daily precipitation, mininmal and maximal temperatures, other variables have to be set to zero when not available.

 #### Download the data
 As the second step the files can be downloaded and unpacked.